Sex Therapy addresses two major components of healthy sexual functioning- sexuality and disorders.

 In choosing the right therapist, it is important to ask about the clinician's scope of practice and clinical training in human sexuality.
 Certification and licensure has not yet been standardized for sex therapists and it is important for clients to ask potential therapists about their background and comfort level in addressing sexual concerns.

 I am a professional member of the American Association of Sexuality Educators, Counselors and Therapists (AASECT).
 I am currently working to further my knowledge of and training around issues in sex therapy under Karlaina Brooke, PsyD (OR License #: 1623).
-My major coursework and training already includes, two sexual attitude reassessment seminars (SAR), human sexuality and anatomy, advanced sex therapy and clinical issues in practice.
+My major coursework and training already includes, human sexuality and anatomy, advanced sex therapy and clinical issues in practice.

 How Can Sex Therapy Help Me?